oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 XCFun is a library of DFT exchange-correlation (XC) functionals.
 It is based on automatic differentiation and can therefore generate arbitrary order derivatives of these functionals.

-**URL**
+**More Information**

 http://dftlibs.org/xcfun/